-The last week has seen a mixed bag of data being issued in Spain.
+The last week has seen a mixed bag of data for mortgages in Spain being issued in Spain.

 The transfer of property rights which is published by the INE each month, based on transfers of ownership recorded at Land registry, showed that in March there was slight fall both month on month and year on year.

 The fall of 0.3% on the year and a drop of 7.1% on the month were particularly skewed by a drop in Inheritance, swaps, and other titles, which included Bank repossessions of property where the Spanish mortgage had not been paid.

 Other titles dropped by 10% on the year and whilst this reduced the overall level of property transfers would not be seen necessarily as a negative if it means the level of repossessions has slowed.

 Reductions in the reposession of security linked to a Mortgage in Spain does not necessarily mean that loan defaults are falling.
 Many of the Banks in Spain now have a no eviction policy and others are losing the fight to take over houses where families with young children or older relatives are involved with the courts refusing to give a repossession order.

 Commercial sales versus house sales

 March also saw a reduction in the amount of Urban but commercial property that changed hands.
 This may be a reflection on uncertainty within the business communities due to the political stalemate in Spain.
 The new elections in June may provide a clearer path forward and it is most likely until matters are resolved, that we will see less commercial property activity.

 The sale of properties for homes which may require a Spanish Mortgage, was in comparison to the other areas, whilst down on February’s levels, was up by 16.8% year on year and has an accumulated annual increase for the first 3 months of 2016 of 9.2%.